SLAcM/SLAcM/docs/source/apps.md

 ## Distributed applications

-The above application can be easily converted to a distributed one, where the two components run in separate actors, in separate hosts.
+The above application can be easily converted to a distributed one, where the two components run in separate actors, on different host machines.
+NOte: the hosts must have SLACM installed, and password-less ssh-access must be enabled.
+See section on
-(The hosts must have SLACM installed.)
+'Setting up SLACM'.

 The application model is modified as follows: